 -After a few days of being wet, paying for a campsite or somewhere to stay (this time we stayed with friends, but in South America we won’t have that luxury).
 It is good for drying out kit as well as for your general state of mind.

 -Beware of tree sap: It’s really sticky and a right pain to get off a tent.

 -You can cook a lot of meals on the Whisperlite and we didn’t even use a litre of white gas.
-(We reckon we cooked at least 12 meals – breakfast and tea – over the course of the trip and drank another dozen brews on it).
+We reckon we cooked at least 12 meals – breakfast and tea – over the course of the trip and drank another dozen brews on it.

-On another note… We made a friend!
+Oh, and on a final note… We made a friend!